pagepusher/photix/README.md

 - Software: darktable, gimp, scribus, inkscape

 ### Build your own!
-It's easy to build the iso yourself, simply clone this repositiory or download the two files [build.sh](https://github.com/pagepusher/photix/blob/main/build.sh) & [tweaks.sh](https://github.com/pagepusher/photix/blob/main/tweaks.sh) into a folder of your choice on a debian based linux distro or a debian instance on Windows 10/11 WSL environment.
-Install the pre-requistite software:
+It's easy to build the iso yourself, simply clone this repository or download the two files [build.sh](https://github.com/pagepusher/photix/blob/main/build.sh) & [tweaks.sh](https://github.com/pagepusher/photix/blob/main/tweaks.sh) into a folder of your choice on a debian based linux distro or a debian instance on Windows 10/11 WSL environment.
+Install the prerequisite software:
 ```
 sudo apt install live-build
 ```